dEAduction/dEAduction/CONTRIBUTING.md

 Non Python files *must* also have this header, simply get rid of the doctring `"""` marks.

-> If you use Vim, consider the addon [UltiSnips](https://github.com/sirver/UltiSnips) to efficiently add headers.
+> If you use Vim, consider using the addon [UltiSnips](https://github.com/sirver/UltiSnips) to efficiently add headers.
 Ready-to-use snippets are available in [`tools/Vimconfig/UltiSnips/python.snippets/deaduction.snippets`](https://github.com/dEAduction/dEAduction/blob/dev/start-coex/tools/Vimconfig/UltiSnips/python.snippets/deaduction.snippets).